mikolalysenko/game-shell/README.md

 * `tickRate` - The time between ticks in milliseconds (default `33`)
 * `frameSkip` - The maximum alloted time between render updates (default `(tickRate+5)*5`)
 * `bindings` - A default set of key bindings
+* `fullscreen` - A flag which if set attempts to put the game in fullscreen mode
+* `pointerLock` - A flag which if set attempts to active pointer pointer lock (default true  for fullscreen, false otherwise)

 ## Events